anisrine/Text-Summarization-Using-Poincare-Compression-and-Sequence-Routing/README.md

  <h3>Overview</h3>
 This project to perform text summarization on Amazon review dataset using Poincare compression and sequence routing.
 The proposed model has been Parameter Efficient Fine tuned using LoRA.
-The ROUGE scores were competetive in a low resource setting.<br>
+The ROUGE scores were competetive in a low resource setting.

 ![Model](https://github.com/user-attachments/assets/495a24d4-7981-4ca1-8ad8-79170661bb09)